 Students in the Rural Ready Nurse Practitioner Program will receive additional education to address being part of a rural community and be eligible to receive up to $17,500 per year for tuition, travel and more.

 The Graduate School at Montana State is dedicated to helping students secure funding during their time at MSU.
 Some resources theCollege of Nursing and Graduate School offer includes:

 Montana State’s graduate programs in the College of Nursing are designed to fit into students’ busy working schedules with distance learning.
-All graduate courses are offered primarily online, with a variety of class activities that are able to be completed at any time.
-Video conferencing with faculty and classmates complements the coursework, and travel to Bozeman is limited to once a year.
+All graduate courses are offered primarily in a blended, distance-delivered format, with a variety of class activities that are able to be completed asynchronously.
+Video conferencing with faculty and classmates complements the coursework.